PuzzleDude98/runic-docs/index.md

 ---
 title: Home
-date: 2025-03-10
+date: 2025-03-18
 ---

 # Welcome to the Runics documentation!

 Runics is a minecraft magic mod based around JSON structures.
 The mod is currently in its infancy, so features are limited.
-To get started, check out [Rune Types](types/rune_types.md)!
+To get started, check out [How to Use](guides/using.md) or [Rune Types](types/rune_types.md)!

 Untested features are listed [here](testing_needed.md).
 ## General information